dhutapratama/docs/eloquent.md

 }
 ```

-Also, you may instruct Laravel to throw an exception when attempting to fill an unfillable attribute by invoking the `preventSilentlyDiscardingAttributes` method.
+Also, you may instruct Lets to throw an exception when attempting to fill an unfillable attribute by invoking the `preventSilentlyDiscardingAttributes` method.
 This can help prevent unexpected errors during local development when attempting to set an attribute that has not been added to the model's `fillable` array:

 ```php
 Model::preventSilentlyDiscardingAttributes(! $this->app->isProduction());